Shippable/docs/sources/platform/server/auth-source-control.md

 If you already have a working Shippable Server instance and just added Bitbucket auth, you should be able to sign in with your Bitbucket credentials at this time.

 ## Gitlab

+**Note:** OAuth integration with on-premises Gitlab installations requires a publicly trusted SSL certificate to be configured on your Gitlab instance.
+Self-signed certificates are not currently supported.

 The following steps configure Gitlab as an authorization provider for your Shippable Server instance: